Reverse Total Shoulder Replacement

 - Damage to the surrounding nerves (which might impair arm movement).
 Tingling, numbness and weakness can occur if the nerves to the arm stretched during surgery.

 - Break (fracture) of one of the shoulder bones

 Some of these risks may be higher in people having a repeat surgery.
-Your own risks may vary depending on the anatomy of your shoulder problem and your general health.
-Ask your provider about the risks that most apply to you.
+Your risks may vary depending on the anatomy of your shoulder problem and your general health.
+Ask your doctor about the risks that apply to you.

 Talk with your provider about how to prepare for your surgery.

 - Tell your provider about all the medicines you take.
 This includes over-the-counter medicines such as aspirin and all prescription medicines.
 It also includes herbs, vitamins, and other supplements.

 - Ask if you need to stop taking some medicines before the surgery, such as blood thinners.

 - Don’t eat or drink after midnight the night before your surgery.

 - Follow any other instructions from your healthcare provider.

 Before your surgery, you may need imaging tests.
 These will give your provider more information about your shoulder.
 These might include: